The Marvelous Mrs. Maisel: Locations

-Exterior shots for the Gaslight Club were filmed in October 2016 outside 96 St. Mark's Place in the Lower East Side, the building featured on the cover of Led Zeppelin's 1975 album Physical Graffiti.
-The building's residents were reportedly unhappy about the disruption that the production would cause.
+Exterior shots for the Gaslight Club were filmed in October 2016 outside 96 St. Mark's Place in the East Village, the building featured on the cover of Led Zeppelin's 1975 album Physical Graffiti.

 Other New York locations included The Village Vanguard jazz club on Seventh Avenue South, a vintage record store on West 4th Street, and Albanese Meats & Poultry, a butcher shop on Elizabeth Street in Little Italy.
 Exterior scenes set at the B. Altman department store were filmed at the B. Altman and Company Building at Fifth Avenue, while interiors were shot in a disused bank in Brooklyn.
+The interior of Moishe Maisel's garment factory was filmed at Martin Greenfield Clothier in Bushwick, Brooklyn, although in the show it was set in Manhattan's Garment District.

 Season 2's scenes set at the holiday resort in the Catskills were filmed on location at a holiday resort on the Oquaga Lake near Deposit.
 Paris scenes were filmed at various real-life locations in the 2nd arrondissement of Paris, and at the Musée Rodin at Hôtel Biron.
 One of the hotels in season 3 was the Fontainebleau Miami Beach.

 Oners

-The show makes frequent use of "oners," extended single-shot scenes.
+The show makes frequent use of "oners", extended single-shot scenes.
 "Going to the Catskills" offers a two-minute oner depicting Midge and her family getting rambunctiously resettled in their summer home in the Catskills.
 It included a half-dozen overlapping vignettes.
-In "Strike Up the Band," in a 12-page scene, Midge comes into their apartment to find her parents fighting, with her clothes scattered everywhere.
+In "Strike Up the Band", in a 12-page scene, Midge comes into their apartment to find her parents fighting, with her clothes scattered everywhere.
 In another, Midge and Susie ride in an open Jeep to an airplane hangar where Midge will later open for Shy.
 The camera follows them from the Jeep into the hangar, where soldiers manhandle her onto the stage, which she crosses while waving to the nearly 1,000 soldiers facing her before she is lifted back into the Jeep.

 Design

 The "apartment" where Midge and her husband Joel live was created on the same set as the apartment where Midge's parents live, but with more modern (late-1950s) design, inspired in part by Doris Day movies, according to production designer Bill Groom.
 The "retro" typeface used for the show's logo is Sparkly by Stuart Sandler of Font Diner.
 The show's distinctive designs and costumes—most notably the women's hats and dresses—led the Paley Center for Media to create an exhibit called "Making Maisel Marvelous" in 2019.

-The design of a Cuban dance number in episode 5 of season 3 was inspired by the film I Am Cuba, which is a favorite film of series cinematographer M. David Mullen.
+The design of a Cuban dance number in episode 5 of season 3 was inspired by the 1964 film I Am Cuba, which is a favorite film of series cinematographer M. David Mullen.

 In December 2019, two costumes from the series were acquired by the National Museum of American History at the Smithsonian Institution.